White House objects to Bolton book; Trump impeachment trial starts new phase

 Trump added that Bolton, who left his White House post in September, “goes out and IMMEDIATELY writes a nasty & untrue book.
 All Classified National Security.
 Who would do this?”

-Bolton’s allegations go to the heart of the impeachment charges.
-Democrats have said Trump abused his power by using the security aid - passed by Congress to help Ukraine battle Russia-backed separatists - as leverage to get a foreign power to smear a political rival.

-Biden is a leading candidate for the Democratic nomination to face Trump in November.

-Trump has denied telling Bolton he sought to use the aid as leverage to get Ukraine to investigate the Bidens.
-Trump has said he fired Bolton.
+Trump, who has denied Bolton’s account, has said he fired Bolton.
 Bolton, a foreign policy hawk who served as a temporary “recess appointee” as American ambassador to the United Nations under Republican former President George W. Bush, has said he quit.

+Responding to a question by top Senate Democrat Chuck Schumer, lead House prosecutor Adam Schiff responded that there would be no way to have a fair trial without witnesses.

+“And when you have a witness as plainly relevant as John Bolton who goes to the heart of the most serious and most egregious of the president’s misconduct, who has volunteered to come and testify - to turn him away, to look the other way, I think is deeply at odds with being an impartial juror,” Schiff said.

 Democrat Eliot Engel, chairman of the House Foreign Affairs Committee, took issue with Trump’s contention that Bolton never said anything about the Ukraine matter when he left his post.
 Engel said Bolton suggested to him in a Sept.
 23 phone call that the panel should look into Trump’s removal last May of Marie Yovanovitch as American ambassador to Ukraine, a pivotal event in the Ukraine matter.